 Issues Surrounding Polygraph Tests

 Let's take a look at the first scenario: "Should I take a private polygraph when I am facing CSC charges?
 I'm innocent, and I want this case to go away as quickly as possible."
 We definitely understand the reasoning behind this thought process.
-And many times, a Michigan defense attorney will encourage their clients to take a polygraph to try and prove their innocence.
-The theory is that even though the polygraph result is not admissible at trial, hopefully the passing results can be given to the Prosecution so that they will recognize your innocence and drop the charges.
+Many times, a Michigan defense attorney will encourage their clients to take a polygraph to try and prove their innocence.
+The theory is that even though the polygraph result is not admissible at trial, a passing result may be given to the Prosecution in hopes that they will recognize your innocence and drop the charges.
 But not so fast!
 That's typically not how it goes...

 Let's imagine that you and your Michigan CSC lawyer have done some research and found a licensed polygraph examiner who is the best of the best.
 He or she is former law enforcement and is someone who is likely to be respected by the Prosecutors Office.
 You go and take the test, and you pass with flying colors.
 The polygraph examiner authors a special report detailing their findings and concluding that in their opinion, you were being truthful when you said that you did not commit the alleged act of Criminal Sexual Conduct.
 Note: the one advantage to taking a private polygraph is that if you fail, the result can most likely be kept private between you, your defense attorney, and the polygraph examiner.